 sure to drink plenty of liquids to replace those you have lost during the

 An anoscopy, proctoscopy, and

-sigmoidoscopy examination can be embarrassing and uncomfortable.
+sigmoidoscopy examination can be uncomfortable.
 You may have

 cramping, a feeling of pressure or bloating, or feel a brief, sharp pain when